Why you should always pattern your shotgun

 These damaged pellets don’t fly as true as the squarer load of the 12-bore, leaving the main mass of the pattern by flying off at an angle.

-There is of course more to it than just this!
 We have to envisage patterns in three dimensions, not just the two shown on the pattern plate.